RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Appendix

 In our preliminary experiments, we observed that introducing the stability margin reward term in an environment setup with a simple reward function results in reduced base accelerations.
-As shown in \href{https://youtu.be/k1WGNDeTGXU}{Movie 1}, a locomotion policy obtained using the reward function $-(0.7 - v^{meas}_{x})^2$, where $v^{meas}_{x}$ represents the robot's measured heading velocity, is significantly more aggressive compared to the reward function augmented using the stability margin.
+As shown in \href{https://youtu.be/vSOU-USXK64}{Movie S5}, a locomotion policy obtained using the reward function $-(0.7 - {}_{B}v_{{WB}_x})^2$, is significantly more aggressive compared to the reward function augmented using the stability margin.
 This reward function can further be tuned to obtain the desired locomotion behavior.
 In our RL environment setups, we use the stability margin in our reward function to encourage the RL agents to perform less aggressive maneuvers in order to maximize the stability metric.

+We extended this work on rapid dynamic stability estimation for use with OC and RL based approaches.
+The detailed network training and deployment description can be found in~\cite{orsolinorapid}.